IBM-Bluemix-Docs/node/index.md

 1. From the [Starter Kits](https://cloud.ibm.com/developer/appservice/starter-kits) page in the {{site.data.keyword.dev_console}}, select a Starter Kit that is written in `Node.js`.
 You can also create a blank starter app by clicking **Create app** and selecting `Node.js` as the language.

-    You must be logged in to an {{site.data.keyword.cloud_notm}} account to create a project.
+    You must be logged in to an {{site.data.keyword.cloud_notm}} account to create an app.
 If you do not have an account, you can [register for a free account](https://cloud.ibm.com/registration).
     {: tip}

 2. Click **Create app**.